DovetailSoftware/sdk-docs/docfx_project/sdk/FChoice.Common~FChoice.Common.Data.DataAccessSectionHandler.md

 ### DataAccessSectionHandler Class

-Provides configuration information from the .NET application configuration file for the DbProviderFactory to load custom data providers.
+Provides configuration information from the .NET application configuration file for the DbProviderFactory.

 #### Syntax